Mike Grundy

 Michael Grundy (born 1 March 1987) is an English professional mixed martial artist and wrestler who competed in the Featherweight division of the Ultimate Fighting Championship (UFC).
-He is now signed to Global Fight League (GFL) where he competes in the Featherweight division.
 During his wrestling career, Grundy notably claimed a bronze medal at the 2014 Commonwealth Games.

 Wrestling career

 Grundy started wrestling at a young age under the guidance of his father, at the Aspull Wrestling Club - popularly called The Snake Pit, under Roy Wood.
 He later trained with Wood's student Shane Rigby, a three-time Commonwealth medallist that learned catch wrestling from Wood.
 He also trains in luta livre, a submission wrestling style from Brazil, and has earned a black belt.

 During his freestyle wrestling career, Grundy represented both England and Great Britain.
 He made two Junior World Teams and one Senior World Team while wrestling for England.
 Grundy wrestled for Great Britain in the men's freestyle 74 kg division at the 2009 World Wrestling Championships, where he went 1–1.
 Competing for England, he competed in the men's freestyle 74 kg event at the 2010 Commonwealth Games, where he finished 5th overall.
 In his last international wrestling event, Grundy also competed for England in the men's freestyle 74 kg event at the 2014 Commonwealth Games where he won a bronze medal, being the best achievement of his career.